prashant31191/MyTwitterApp/README.md

   - Endless scroll
 * User can open the twitter app offline and see recent tweets
   - Tweets are persisted into sqlite and displayed from the local DB
+* User can pull the list to refresh